Line Dance History Australia

 September / October 1994

-Click on the publication above to view the original format.
+Click on the publication above to view the full original format.

 In preparing for this project, Line Dance History Australia has come across many interesting articles and pics from different sources.
 However, it is the publication Country Goss' that has been our main source of information for this historical website.

-Moving to this new tabloid format in early 1998 with a print run of 8,000 copies and published quarterly, Country Goss' was now available on newsagent shelves and distributed more widely.
+Moving to this new 60-page tabloid format in early 1998 with a print run of 8,000 copies and published quarterly, Country Goss' was now available on newsagent shelves and distributed more widely.
 Dance teachers from around the globe - Indiana, Ireland, Oregan, South Africa, California, Alaska, Japan, France, New Jersey and the UK were keen to contribute and be a part of the publication and the readers loved it.
 Subscriptions soared.

 The story behind Issue #1